-- Burying a Substitute: Gobo was once thought to have been eaten by Sprocket and all his friends found was his hat.
+- Burying a Substitute: In "A Friend in Need," Wembley thinks Gobo was eaten by Sprocket, which seems to be true when all his friends find of him is his hat.
 Boober suggests burying the hat as a way of remembering him just before Gobo reappears and reveals he's not dead.

 - Dead Guy Junior: Possibly.
 He was named after his great-uncle, whom Traveling Matt adored.
 Given Matts own advancing age and the fact that the original Gobo is only seen in flashback, its probably safe to assume that he is deceased.

 - Flat-Earth Atheist: The source of some of his angst, most notably during the Festival of the Bells.

 - Identical Great Nephew: In the flashbacks to Traveling Matt's childhood, we see that Gobo inherited his great-uncle and namesake's color scheme (orange with fuchsia hair).

 - Ink-Suit Actor: A minor example.
 Like Jerry Nelson, Gobo wears fedoras on occasion.

 - It's All About Me: One of Gobo's negative traits on occasion.